Contest rules

 Project presentations of eligible applicants must meet the following application criteria:

-• Youth involvement : how can youth be mobilised to improve their participation in public life at different levels and in diverse decision-making processes.
-How can they participate more in local democracy and support local projects.
+• Youth involvement: Approaches to mobilising young people to enhance their participation in public life at different levels and in diverse decision-making processes.
+How can they contribute more to local democracy and support local projects?

 A) the completed online application form